 Automakers sold cars and light trucks in the U.S. at an annualized rate of 14.9 million, after seasonal adjustments, in September, according to Autodata Corp.
 That pace, at the time the highest since March 2008, was topped by November’s 15.5 million rate.
 Researcher LMC Automotive raised its 2012 North American production estimate to 15.3 million, from 15 million, citing strong demand in the first three quarters.

 Automakers including Ford Motor Co.
-(F) and Chrysler Group LLC are hiring workers and adding shifts in Midwest plants.
+(F:US) and Chrysler Group LLC are hiring workers and adding shifts in Midwest plants.
 Ford has said it’s expanding annual production capacity by 400,000 units this year, which includes additional crews in two factories in Michigan and Illinois.
 Chrysler completed the addition of 1,800 workers in Belvidere, Illinois, where it builds the new Dodge Dart compact.

 Elsewhere in the U.S., the BEES index showed that California, the most-populous state, with 38 million residents, posted gains for its $1.96 trillion economy.
 The District of Columbia also improved.
 North Dakota had the biggest gain.